noahrav/offerings/rules.md

 ### How to contribute Vending Machine Items?

-Every step is explained in <@286249320838332416>'s **vending machine tutorial document** that can be found right below.
+Every step is explained in stylzm's **vending machine tutorial document** that can be found right below.
 However, before submitting an item, there is a reservation process to follow:

 1. Reserve battle animation entries.
-2. Once you are **100% sure** your item is done and ready to be implemented for the next build, **contact a <@&1131723955233902712> to reserve a vending machine item slot** for it.
+2. Once you are **100% sure** your item is done and ready to be implemented for the next build, **contact a @Spirit Guide (Manager) to reserve a vending machine item slot** for it.
 3. You can now follow the tutorial and send us an update with the new items (don't forget to write it in the changelog)!

-This process is here to prevent overlapping of vending machine item IDs in case someone else has submitted an update with a new item.
+This process is here to prevent overlapping of vending machine item IDs in case someone else has submitted an update with a new item, and to make sure no empty slots are left in the big vending machine gallery on release.

 **[Vending machine tutorial PDF file](vending_machine_tutorial.pdf)**